kyma-project/istio/docs/user/README.md

 ### What is Istio

 Istio is an open-source service mesh that provides a uniform way to manage, connect, and secure microservices.
 It helps to manage traffic, enhance security capabilities, and provide telemetry data for understanding service behavior.
-Read the [Isito documentation](https://istio.io/latest/) to learn more.
+Read the [Istio documentation](https://istio.io/latest/) to learn more.

 ### Istio module